As stock markets drop below realistic levels during the current global correction, knowing where to find the best values grows in importance.

 Please send me any other questions.
 I’ll give the questions priority if you add BL in the subject line.
 I cannot give you direct investment advice individually but can answer questions (without disclosing your identity) in these lessons.

+The October course is traditionally our smallest so we time to take questions from everyone.
 Save $249 (the fee you paid for this online course) off the normal enrollment.

 Enroll for one…only $500.
 Join us.
 Save $249 for one here